-- A current unencumbered APRN license (if applicable).
+- Submission of a current unencumbered APN license (if applicable).

-- A two to three page narrative describing practice experience and professional goals.
+- Submission of a 1-2 page narrative describing practice experience and professional goals.

-- A general idea of a practice related issue that will serve as the focus of the translational research project; include the significance and impact of the project to nursing and health care.
+Submission of a practice related issue that will serve as the focus of the translational research project that will include the significance and impact of the project to nursing and healthcare.